 Within the Board's purview is the determination as to whether the roles of Chief Executive Officer and Chairman of the Board should be combined or separate.
 HEICO believes a combined role of Chairman of the Board and Chief Executive Officer, along with Board committees that are chaired by independent directors (with the exception of the Executive Committee chaired by Mr. Laurans Mendelson) is the appropriate leadership structure for the Company at this time, and is one that provides exceptional value to HEICO and its shareholders.
-Mr. Mendelson has vast expertise in the aerospace, defense and electronics industries and a proven track record of successful leadership, as evidenced by strong returns on HEICO stock in the past 25 years, even though the period saw several economic downturns.
+Mr. Mendelson has vast expertise in the aerospace, defense and electronics industries and a proven track record of successful leadership, as evidenced by HEICO's substantial and consistent revenue, net income, cash flow and share value growth in the past 27 years, even though the period saw several economic downturns.
 The combined role fosters open communication between the Board and management team, provides both groups with unified leadership and promotes efficient development and execution of the Company's strategic plan.

-The independent directors meet at least once per year in an executive session.
-The independent directors elect a presiding director to act as the lead independent director for each executive session among the chairs of the Committees of the Board on a rotating basis.
+The independent directors meet as frequently as they desire, but at least once per year, in an executive session.
+The independent directors elect a presiding director to act as the lead independent director for each executive session among the chairs of the committees of the Board on a rotating basis.